xiaolai/regular-investing-in-box/docs/en/README.md

 >Don't have a one-sided understanding of value investing.

-Why do I always feel that I have to remind people of this?
+Why do I feel that I always have to remind people of this?
 Because I often see this situation:

 >Most people are clearly (short-term) trend investors, because the bull market was obviously the reason they entered the market!
-But as soon as they get trapped by the falling prices in the bear market, the suddenly become value investors!
+But as soon as they get trapped by the falling prices in the bear market, they suddenly become value investors!

-That is to say, in most situations, people who mention the concept of value investing to you actually only became value investors after getting trapped in the market.
+So, in most situations, people who mention the concept of value investing to you actually only became value investors after getting trapped in the market.
 I can also guarantee to you that once the market picks up, they will suddenly turn into what they would call trend investors.

-This is truly an interesting phenomenon.
-They don't completely fail to understand that huge loss and awkward situation that they are facing is entirely due to having a different perspective.
-Even sadder is that these people who use the short term as the basis for their decisions also don't know that they have no way of understanding that free and correct advice that is available on the market from those most successful investors who can be blindly followed.
+This is truly a fascinating phenomenon.
+They completely fail to understand that the huge loss and awkward situation that they are facing are entirely due to having a different perspective.
+Even sadder is that these people, who use the short term as the basis for their decisions, also don't know that they have no way of understanding the free and correct advice on the market that is available from those most successful investors who can be blindly followed.
 And it's all due to a different perspective!
 Because those "truly successful investors who have shown excellent returns over the long term" all look at things from a long-term perspective.

-To take it a step further, looking back after two or more full cycles, **from a long-term perspective, trend investing is better than value investing**.
+To take it a step further, **trend investing is better than value investing when viewed from a long-term perspective**.

 Even though Benjamin Graham's value investing thesis is obviously correct, few people notice that it has a hidden limitation: